 Benzodiazepines like Xanax can quickly lead to physical dependence, even with legitimate medical use.
-If you misuse Xanax, physical dependence encourages continued abuse, and this triggers an addictive cycle of use.
+If you misuse Xanax, physical dependence can trigger an addictive cycle of use.
 If you or a loved one is struggling with a Xanax addiction, a Xanax detox center can help with addiction recovery.

 What Is Xanax?